ml4ai/delphi/docs/dbn_json_spec.rst

 FUTURE:

-* May need to extend "name" value to accommodate multiple source files.
-* May also be desirable to add attribute to represent the program_analysis code version used to generate (as presumably the program_analysis code could evolve and have different properties) -- although "dateCreated" may be sufficient.
+* We may need to extend "name" value to accommodate multiple source files.  * It may also be desirable to add an attribute to represent the program analysis code version used to generate the DBN-JSON (as presumably the program analysis code could evolve and have different properties) -- although "dateCreated" may be sufficient.

-A (partial) example instance of a JSON attribute-value list generated following the <dbn_json_spec>:
+A (partial) example instance of a JSON attribute-value list generated following the ``<dbn_json_spec>``:

 .. code-block:: javascript

   {
       "name": "crop_yield.py",
       "dateCreated": "20180623",
-      "variables": [ ... variable_specs go here... ],
+      "variables": [... variable_specs go here...],
-      "functions": [ ... function_specs go here... ]
+      "functions": [... function_specs go here...]
   }

 Variable specification
 ----------------------

 ::

   <variable_spec>[attrval] ::=
       "name" : <variable_name>
       "domain" : <variable_domain_type>

-The purpose of the list of <variable_spec>'s in the <dbn_json_spec> "variables" attribute value is to list all of the variables defined within the code we're analyzing, and associate each with their domain type.
+The purpose of the list of ``<variable_spec>``'s in the <dbn_json_spec>
+"variables" attribute value is to list all of the variables defined within the code we are analyzing, and associate each with their domain type.
 This list should include all variables whose values get updated by computation, and will be derived from variables that are explicitly asserted in source code, such as those used for explicit value assignment or used as loop indices, and other variables that program analysis may introduce (infer) as part of analyzing conditionals.

 Variable value domain
 ^^^^^^^^^^^^^^^^^^^^^